filip-michalsky/SalesGPT/README.md

 - [LinkedIn](https://www.linkedin.com/in/filip-michalsky/)
 - Follow us on X at [@FilipMichalsky](https://twitter.com/FilipMichalsky)

-Support Team:
+Our Support Team:

-AI Engineering Intern: Honza Michna
+- AI Engineering: Honza Michna ([LinkedIn](https://www.linkedin.com/in/jan-michna-998b78132/))

+# How to Contribute

+Contributions are highly encouraged!
+Please fork and submit a PR.